Ma Rainey’s Black Bottom

 Find More Watercooler Picks

-“Mother of the Blues” Ma Rainey joins her band in Chicago in 1927 for a tension-filled recording session.
+“Mother of the Blues” Ma Rainey joins her band in Chicago in 1927 for a tension-filled recording session, where egos clash, racial tensions flare, and childhood flashbacks haunt.
 Adapted from August Wilson’s Tony-nominated play.

-Viola Davis and Chadwick Boseman lead the cast, which also includes Coleman Domingo (Euphoria, Fear the Walking Dead), Michael Potts (The Wire), and Glynn Turman (How to Get Away With Murder).
+Viola Davis and Chadwick Boseman lead the cast, in what was Boseman’s final role.
+The cast also includes Coleman Domingo (Euphoria, Fear the Walking Dead), Michael Potts (The Wire), and Glynn Turman (How to Get Away With Murder).
 Directed by George C. Wolfe, play adaption by Ruben Santiago Hudson, produced by Denzel Washington.

 First and foremost, it’s worth your time for Boseman and Davis and their amazing, award-nominated performances.
 This is Boseman’s last, and arguably best, screen appearance.
 As trumpet player Levee he is an intense force of nature whose ambition is about as subtle as a tornado.
 Davis’ Ma Rainey is a woman who clearly knows her own worth and sets her own rules.
 If Levee is a tornado, Ma is that one oak tree that never gets knocked down, and their clash is the center of this story.